48 Virginia Journal of International Law 1 (2007)

 This Article picks up where that scholarship leaves off.
 It examines one of the perennial challenges for international environmental law - how to address transboundary pollution.
 It does this in the context of an unlikely flashpoint, the Canada-U.S. relationship.
 The Article explores the possibility that Canadians will use their own domestic environmental laws in Canadian courts to remedy transboundary harm.
 The Article argues that in light of the recent chill in Canada-U.S. relations, the growing extraterritorial reach of U.S. environmental laws, and the recent changes in law and science that Canadians (and, in particular, those living in the province of Ontario) are likely to turn to extraterritorial environmental statutes, and then file suit under those statutes, as a means of addressing U.S. pollution that causes cross-border harm.

 Parrish, Austen L. and Hsu, Shi-Ling, "Litigating Canada-U.S. Transboundary Harm: International Environmental Lawmaking and the Threat of Extraterritorial Reciprocity" (2007).
-Faculty Publications.
+Articles by Maurer Faculty.
 Paper 879.